Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

 \begin{section}{Examples} In this section we describe the Loewy filtration of some varieties, giving a proof of Theorem \ref{intro_examples}.
 In all examples the filtration is polynomial, so we do not need to take approximations to compute the Donaldson-Futaki invariant.
-We do not know if this is true in general.
 In all of our examples, the Donaldson-Futaki invariant is negative, confirming Conjecture \ref{main-conjecture} in these cases.
 Some examples are special cases of others, we include them for the sake of clarity.
+We will use Lemma \ref{unipotent_reduction} to compute the Loewy filtration.

 \begin{subsection}{Degree 8 del Pezzo} Let $X$ be the blow-up of $\P^2$ at a point $p$.
 Fix an ample line bundle $ L=aH-bE$, recall that the ampleness is equivalent to $a>b>0$.
 Fix a basis $x,y,z$ of $H^0(\P^2, \O(1))$ such that $p=[1,0,0]$.
 In this basis, we have an identification